2019-24

 A transformative project to open up Cockpit for the benefit its makers and the local community.
 Our proposal for the redevelopment of Cockpit’s studio building in Deptford was awarded £2.3 million from the Mayor of London’s Good Growth Fund and the Stride partnership.
-Currently on site, the project is helping to make Cockpit more publicly accessible - literally and figuratively - and support it in its mission to support makers.
+Completed in summer 2024, the project makes Cockpit more publicly accessible - literally and figuratively - and support it in its mission to support makers.

 Critical need

 The need to safeguard and increase the number of affordable studio spaces in London is critical.
 Our project enables Cockpit to accommodate an additional 21 businesses onsite and to support 26 new jobs.
-It also creates a new woodworking hub, two new education and community spaces, a pop up café and garden.
+It also creates a new woodworking hub, leather working hub, two new education and community spaces, a pop up café and public garden.

 This is a landmark moment in Cockpit’s history, supported and enabled by our work with the organisation from 2019 onwards.
-The award-winning charity and social enterprise has operated in Deptford since 2002, where it is currently home to over 60 makers and microbusinesses, working in more than 20 different crafts.
+The award-winning charity and social enterprise has operated in Deptford since 2002, where it is now home to over 80 makers and microbusinesses, working in more than 20 different crafts.

 Critical need

 The need to safeguard and increase the number of affordable studio spaces in London is critical.
 Our project enables Cockpit to accommodate an additional 21 businesses onsite and to support 26 new jobs.
-It also creates a new woodworking hub, two new education and community spaces, a pop up café and garden.
+It also creates a new woodworking hub, leather working hub, two new education and community spaces, a pop up café and public garden.

 This is a landmark moment in Cockpit’s history, supported and enabled by our work with the organisation from 2019 onwards.
-The award-winning charity and social enterprise has operated in Deptford since 2002, where it is currently home to over 60 makers and microbusinesses, working in more than 20 different crafts.
+The award-winning charity and social enterprise has operated in Deptford since 2002, where it is now home to over 80 makers and microbusinesses, working in more than 20 different crafts.

 Critical need

 The need to safeguard and increase the number of affordable studio spaces in London is critical.
 Our project enables Cockpit to accommodate an additional 21 businesses onsite and to support 26 new jobs.
-It also creates a new woodworking hub, two new education and community spaces, a pop up café and garden.
+It also creates a new woodworking hub, leather working hub, two new education and community spaces, a pop up café and public garden.

 This is a landmark moment in Cockpit’s history, supported and enabled by our work with the organisation from 2019 onwards.
-The award-winning charity and social enterprise has operated in Deptford since 2002, where it is currently home to over 60 makers and microbusinesses, working in more than 20 different crafts.
+The award-winning charity and social enterprise has operated in Deptford since 2002, where it is now home to over 80 makers and microbusinesses, working in more than 20 different crafts.

 Process

-Our involvement has been from the earliest “what if...” discussions through feasibility and design development, supporting Cockpit with multiple funding bids, successful planning processes and the engagement of diverse stakeholders.
+Our involvement has been from the earliest “what if...” discussions, supporting Cockpit with multiple funding bids, successful planning processes and the engagement of diverse stakeholders.

-The existing building was built in the 1960's.
-A former council office building superimposed on a former light industrial wharf, the combination of flexible cellular spaces surrounded by robust outdoor space has proven ideal for makers - yet the richness of the activities behind its doors has been largely obscured to the public until now.
+The existing building was built in the 1960's as a council office building, on the site of a former wharf warehouse.
+Internal studio spaces with a yard for outdoor working have proven ideal for makers — yet the richness of the activities behind its doors has been largely obscured to the public until now.

-Our project focuses on reorganising the ground floor - inside and out - to unlock underused space.
-New education spaces at ground floor play an important role in making Cockpit more open, inviting and accessible, while meeting growing demand for events and practical workshops.
+Our project focuses on reorganising the ground floor — inside and out — to unlock underused spaces.
+New education spaces at ground floor play an important role in making Cockpit more inviting, while meeting growing demand for events and hands-on workshops.

 Process

-Our involvement has been from the earliest “what if...” discussions through feasibility and design development, supporting Cockpit with multiple funding bids, successful planning processes and the engagement of diverse stakeholders.
+Our involvement has been from the earliest “what if...” discussions, supporting Cockpit with multiple funding bids, successful planning processes and the engagement of diverse stakeholders.

-The existing building was built in the 1960's.
-A former council office building superimposed on a former light industrial wharf, the combination of flexible cellular spaces surrounded by robust outdoor space has proven ideal for makers - yet the richness of the activities behind its doors has been largely obscured to the public until now.
+The existing building was built in the 1960's as a council office building, on the site of a former wharf warehouse.
+Internal studio spaces with a yard for outdoor working have proven ideal for makers — yet the richness of the activities behind its doors has been largely obscured to the public until now.

-Our project focuses on reorganising the ground floor - inside and out - to unlock underused space.
-New education spaces at ground floor play an important role in making Cockpit more open, inviting and accessible, while meeting growing demand for events and practical workshops.
+Our project focuses on reorganising the ground floor — inside and out — to unlock underused spaces.
+New education spaces at ground floor play an important role in making Cockpit more inviting, while meeting growing demand for events and hands-on workshops.

 Process

-Our involvement has been from the earliest “what if...” discussions through feasibility and design development, supporting Cockpit with multiple funding bids, successful planning processes and the engagement of diverse stakeholders.
+Our involvement has been from the earliest “what if...” discussions, supporting Cockpit with multiple funding bids, successful planning processes and the engagement of diverse stakeholders.

-The existing building was built in the 1960's.
-A former council office building superimposed on a former light industrial wharf, the combination of flexible cellular spaces surrounded by robust outdoor space has proven ideal for makers - yet the richness of the activities behind its doors has been largely obscured to the public until now.
+The existing building was built in the 1960's as a council office building, on the site of a former wharf warehouse.
+Internal studio spaces with a yard for outdoor working have proven ideal for makers — yet the richness of the activities behind its doors has been largely obscured to the public until now.

-Our project focuses on reorganising the ground floor - inside and out - to unlock underused space.
-New education spaces at ground floor play an important role in making Cockpit more open, inviting and accessible, while meeting growing demand for events and practical workshops.
+Our project focuses on reorganising the ground floor — inside and out — to unlock underused spaces.
+New education spaces at ground floor play an important role in making Cockpit more inviting, while meeting growing demand for events and hands-on workshops.

 A new entrance

-The creation of a new entrance to the building - punching through the wall that currently shields it from Creekside - gives Cockpit a new public face, enriching the creative identity of Creekside.
-The wall opening offers a direct line of sight, through the front entrance, foyer and pop-up cafe space, out to the rear yard and new studio building.
+A new entrance to the building punches through the tall front wall, giving Cockpit a new public face and enriching the creative identity of Creekside.
+The wall opening offers a direct line of sight through the foyer and out to the rear yard and new workshop building.

 A new entrance

-The creation of a new entrance to the building - punching through the wall that currently shields it from Creekside - gives Cockpit a new public face, enriching the creative identity of Creekside.
-The wall opening offers a direct line of sight, through the front entrance, foyer and pop-up cafe space, out to the rear yard and new studio building.
+A new entrance to the building punches through the tall front wall, giving Cockpit a new public face and enriching the creative identity of Creekside.
+The wall opening offers a direct line of sight through the foyer and out to the rear yard and new workshop building.

 A new entrance

-The creation of a new entrance to the building - punching through the wall that currently shields it from Creekside - gives Cockpit a new public face, enriching the creative identity of Creekside.
-The wall opening offers a direct line of sight, through the front entrance, foyer and pop-up cafe space, out to the rear yard and new studio building.
+A new entrance to the building punches through the tall front wall, giving Cockpit a new public face and enriching the creative identity of Creekside.
+The wall opening offers a direct line of sight through the foyer and out to the rear yard and new workshop building.

 Developed for a circular economy